pmarinova/pmarinova.github.io/_posts/2023-10-10-running-github-pages-gem-locally-with-docker.md

 ![Screenshot of site working](/assets/images/2023-10-10/site_working.png)

 As someone who has no experience with Ruby, Jekyll and the rest of the GitHub Pages stack I would say the containerized approach for github-pages needs improvement or at least a better readme.
+I submitted an [issue](https://github.com/github/pages-gem/issues/891) for this and perhaps someone will clarify how the container should be used.